aloolybaba/my-app/README.md

 - `/panel-refresh` - refreshes the Publish Schematic panel
 - `/ticket-close` - closes the current ticket
 - `/render-status` - shows render queue status

+The bot does not post the panel automatically on deploy.
+Run `/panel-refresh` in Discord when you want to create or refresh the panel.

 ## Files